 The Forest Route

 Get on I-10 out of San Antonio, heading east to Houston.
-Before you reach the bustling city, you'll head north on US-99 to Spring.
-Take I-45 up through The Woodlands and into the first forest of this trip, Sam Houston National Forest.
+Before you reach the bustling city, you'll head north to Spring.
+Drive through The Woodlands and into the first forest of this trip, Sam Houston National Forest.
 Take some time off the road here to explore some of the 160,000 acres in this beautiful national park.

 Rejoin the main route and drive east to Sabine National Forest and cross the border from Texas to Louisiana (this is actually in the middle of the Toledo Bend Reservoir).